a2a.server.events.event_queue module¶

 Checks if the queue is closed.

-Taps the event queue to create a new child queue that receives all future events.
+Taps the event queue to create a new child queue that receives future events.

 - Returns: